piotr-machura/plainsync/README.md

 incoming message cannot be parsed.

 Information about available users, their files and file shares is stored in an sqlite database, which is accessed by the `TCPHandler` using an instance of `DatabaseManager`.
-New users must be manually added to the database, for example using the sqlite command line client.
+Users must be **manually** added to the database, for example using the sqlite command line client.
+Files themselves are stored under `PLAINSYNC_STORAGE` and identified by their unique ID.

 ## Plainsync client